Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 # General Rules

-- Our ruleset is intended to be clear while encouraging roleplay between players.
-If you suspect a rule to have been broken mid-scene, wait until the scene concludes, then open a ticket.
+- If you believe a rule has been broken during a scene, wait until the scene ends before opening a ticket to report it.
+This supports continued roleplay and clear reporting.

 - You are expected to remain in character and not talk OOC the entire time you are logged into the server.

-- While in character, all communication must remain within the server at all times to ensure immersion and consistency.
-If you are in a third party voice call you are required to be deafened and or muted for the duration of the time you are logged in on Gilded RP.
+- While in character, keep all communication within the server for immersion.
+If on a third-party voice call, stay deafened or muted while logged into Gilded RP.

-- Staff is dedicated to providing a positive and enjoyable experience for everyone within the community.
+- Staff is committed to providing a positive and enjoyable experience for every member of the community.

 - Rules as written and rules as intended are both valid aspects that staff will consider during any disciplinary action in regard to any rule, policy, or rule enforcement.